 - When fitting, use galvanised or stainless screws / nails that will not rust

 - If fixing to trees use galvanised wire to tie the box to the trunk or hang it from a branch.
-Regularly inspect the fittings
+Also, make sure you regularly inspect the fittings

 - Make sure cats and squirrels cannot get into the box